-Some degree of sadness and feeling overwhelmed is a normal part of having a new baby, but when these feelings persist for a long time or get in the way of your day-to-day functioning, it can be helpful to seek mental health support.
+Some degree of feeling overwhelmed is a normal part of having a new baby, but when these feelings persist for a long time or get in the way of your day-to-day functioning, it can be helpful to seek mental health support.

 Only 40% of women dealing with mental health challenges related to pregnancy and childbirth seek treatment.

 Postpartum depression shares many of the same symptoms as other forms of depression, and clinically, postpartum depression is generally diagnosed as a variety of depressive disorder rather than categorized as its own distinct condition.
 The key factor is that symptoms must begin during pregnancy or within four weeks of the baby’s birth.
 Symptoms can vary widely, but some common indicators of postpartum depression include:

-Sadness or apathy: Postpartum depression is characterized by frequent and intense sadness, hopelessness, and/or loss of interest in activities you once enjoyed.
+- Sadness or apathy: Postpartum depression is characterized by frequent and intense sadness, hopelessness, and/or loss of interest in activities you once enjoyed.

-Fatigue and/or restlessness: You might find yourself inexplicably exhausted or, on the contrary, full of restless energy and unable to relax.
+- Fatigue and/or restlessness: You might find yourself inexplicably exhausted or, on the contrary, full of restless energy and unable to relax.

-Difficulty concentrating: Postpartum depression can make it hard to keep track of things, make decisions, or maintain focus on a task.
+- Difficulty concentrating: Postpartum depression can make it hard to keep track of things, make decisions, or maintain focus on a task.

-Social withdrawal: You might feel uncomfortable in social situations, even with close friends or loved ones.
+- Social withdrawal: You might feel uncomfortable in social situations, even with close friends or loved ones.

-Guilt, shame, or self-blame: Parents struggling with postpartum depression may feel guilty or convinced that they are failing their babies, without any concrete reason for this belief.
+- Guilt, shame, or self-blame: Parents struggling with postpartum depression may feel guilty or convinced that they are failing their babies, without any concrete reason for this belief.

-Changes in sleeping or eating habits: You may find yourself sleeping or eating too much or too little.
+- Changes in sleeping or eating habits: You may find yourself sleeping or eating too much or too little.

-Different types of postpartum depression and related conditions
+Types of postpartum depression and related conditions

 Aside from the symptoms of postpartum depression described above, you may also experience some of the following related conditions that sometimes stem from pregnancy and/or childbirth:

-Postpartum depression: Postpartum depression may come with or without anxiety symptoms.
+- Postpartum depression: Postpartum depression may come with or without anxiety symptoms.
 Anxiety symptoms can also appear on their own in the postpartum period.
 These conditions often persist for months or more.

 - “Baby Blues:” Many mothers and fathers feel some symptoms of anxiety and depression immediately after a child’s birth, but they may go away on their own in a matter of weeks, unlike postpartum depression and anxiety.

-Antenatal anxiety or depression: It’s common for both mothers and fathers to experience mental health challenges during the mother’s pregnancy.
+- Antenatal anxiety or depression: It’s common for both mothers and fathers to experience mental health challenges during the mother’s pregnancy.

-Challenges associated with high-risk pregnancies and births: Parents dealing with high-risks pregnancies and births—such as premature births or multiple births—may experience especially high levels of stress and be more prone to perinatal mental health challenges.
+- Challenges associated with high-risk pregnancies and births: Parents dealing with high-risks pregnancies and births—such as premature births or multiple births—may experience especially high levels of stress and be more prone to perinatal mental health challenges.